 Storage instructions

 Fridge: Store leftover strawberry salsa in an airtight container in the refrigerator for up to 2 days.
-The flavors will mellow over time, but the strawberries will start to soften after day one.
+Give it a quick stir before serving to redistribute any liquid.

 Close-up of a tortilla chip being dipped into strawberry salsa with chopped strawberries, orange bell pepper, red onion, jalapeño, and fresh cilantro in a wooden bowl.